zdravkov/kendo-docs/api/framework/node.md

 # kendo.data.Node

 The `Node` is an extended type of [Model](/api/framework/model) that works with hierarchical data.
-The [HierarchicalDataSource](/api/framework/hierarchicaldatasource) contains only instances of `Node`.
+The [HierarchicalDataSource](/api/framework/hierarchicaldatasource) contains instances of the `Node` type.

 ## Fields